 Kern River rainbow trout (CDFW photo)

-The redband trout are a group of subspecies of rainbow trout (O. mykiss).
+Redband trout are a group of subspecies of rainbow trout (O. mykiss).
 The native range of three of these subspecies includes portions of northern California:

 Great Basin redband trout (O.m. newberrii),